 If your mind has turned to mush already, we can help you out.
 The trick is to combine multiple smaller squares in order to make larger ones.
 Just remember this fundamental rule: All squares should have four equal sides.
 So, while rectangles can be squares, squares cannot be rectangles.
-(Next, try this: Are you one of the 10 percent of people who can spot the difference in this picture?)
+If this sounds too easy, see if you’re one of the 10 percent of people who can spot the difference in this picture.

 Keeping that in mind, start by counting the smallest squares in the center and all four corners, since those are the easiest to spot.
 Then, work your way out to the medium-sized squares that start on each corner, as well as the center one.
 And don’t forget the biggest square that surrounds them all!